John-Aradan/sw-challenge-fall-2024/README.md

 ## Requirements

-The task is completed using core Python libraries without external dependencies.
-You should be able to execute the provided Python code and generate the expected outputs without additional installations.

 ### 1. Data Loading

 This module reads thousands of CSV files, combines them into one, and stores them for further processing.